 The Cullen Fellows program reflects the foundation’s belief that development of talent is essential to strengthening individual professionals, organizations, and elevating WNY’s performing arts sector as a whole.

-The year-long, self-designed program provides substantive new learning opportunities for promising performing arts leaders to move from “success to significance” by providing them with the financial resources to enhance their skills through intentionally selected activities and a customized professional advancement plan.
+The 18 month-long, self-designed program provides substantive new learning opportunities for promising performing arts leaders to move from “success to significance” by providing them with the financial resources to enhance their skills through intentionally selected activities and a customized professional advancement plan.

 Fellows will be selected on the basis of exceptional ability and potential, future promise for significant contributions to the WNY’s performing arts sector, and the strength of his/her application.

-- Cullen Foundation will award up to five fellowships per year
+- Cullen Foundation will award up to five fellowships per cohort/cycle

 - Each fellowship is awarded to an individual, no "team" nominations will be considered